Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Introduction

 \section{Introduction}

 In finite samples, the addition of a slightly endogenous but highly relevant instrument can reduce estimator variance by far more than bias is increased.
 Building on this observation, I propose a novel moment selection criterion for generalized method of moments (GMM) estimation: the focused moment selection criterion (FMSC).
-Rather than selecting only valid moment conditions, the FMSC chooses from a set of potentially mis-specified moment conditions based on the asymptotic mean squared error (AMSE) of their associated GMM estimators of a user-specified scalar target parameter.
+Rather than selecting only valid moment conditions, the FMSC chooses from a set of potentially mis-specified moment conditions based on the asymptotic mean squared error (AMSE) of their associated GMM estimators of a user-specified scalar target parameter $\mu$.
 To ensure a meaningful bias-variance tradeoff in the limit, I employ a drifting asymptotic framework in which mis-specification, while present for any fixed sample size, vanishes asymptotically.
 In the presence of such \emph{locally mis-specified} moment conditions, GMM remains consistent although, centered and rescaled, its limiting distribution displays an asymptotic bias.
 Adding an additional mis-specified moment condition introduces a further source of bias while reducing asymptotic variance.
-The idea behind the FMSC is to trade off these two effects in the limit as an approximation to finite sample behavior.\footnote{When finite-sample mean-squared error (MSE) is undefined or infinite, AMSE comparisons remain meaningful.
-In this case, one can view AMSE as the limit of a sequence of ``trimmed'' squared error loss functions, as in \cite{Hansen2013}.
-Trimmed MSE is always well-defined and the trimming fraction can be made asymptotically negligible.}

-I consider a setting in which two blocks of moment conditions are available: one that is assumed correctly specified, and another that may not be.
-This is intended to mimic the situation faced by an applied researcher who begins with a ``baseline'' set of relatively weak maintained assumptions and must decide whether to impose any of a collection of stronger but also more controversial ``suspect'' assumptions.
-When the (correctly specified) baseline moment conditions identify the model, the FMSC provides an asymptotically unbiased estimator of AMSE, allowing us to carry out risk-based selection over the suspect moment conditions.
-When this is not the case, it remains possible to use the AMSE framework to carry out a sensitivity analysis.\footnote{For discussion of this point, see Appendix \ref{sec:digress}.}
+The idea behind the FMSC is to trade off these two effects in the limit as an approximation to finite sample behavior.\footnote{When finite-sample MSE is undefined, AMSE comparisons remain meaningful: see Online Appendix \ref{append:trim}.} I suppose that two blocks of moment conditions are available: one that is assumed correctly specified, and another that may not be.
+This mimics the situation faced by an applied researcher who begins with a ``baseline'' set of relatively mild maintained assumptions and must decide whether to impose any of a collection of stronger but also more controversial ``suspect'' assumptions.
+When the (correctly specified) baseline moment conditions identify the model, the FMSC provides an asymptotically unbiased estimator of AMSE, allowing us select over the suspect moment conditions.\footnote{When this is not the case, it remains possible to use the AMSE framework to carry out a sensitivity analysis: see Online Appendix \ref{sec:digress}.}